All the extra challenges might make you think it would be crazy to attempt a trip to Walt Disney World with toddlers, but it really shouldn't.

 Toddler-friendly trip itinerary

 Trip itineraries are great for helping kids know what to expect.
 For little ones, that means using more pictures than words to show the daily plans.
-Check out my itinerary templates which include pics (especially the second one which might be easier for a toddler to understand).

 Where to stay at Disney World with toddlers